Rahkeem Cornwall: Career

 He was the leading wicket-taker for the Leeward Islands in the 2018–19 Regional Super50 tournament, with fourteen dismissals in eight matches.
 He was then the top wicket-taker in the 2018–19 Regional Four Day competition, taking 54 wickets, despite only playing nine matches; these performances helped his team to 3rd place in the table.
 However, a controversial declaration by Cornwall, who was stand-in captain for the last game of the season, in an attempt to stop their opponents, Barbados, from finishing second, backfired spectacularly.

 In August 2019, he was named in the West Indies' Test squad for their series against India.
 He made his Test debut for the West Indies, against India, on 30 August 2019.
 At 140 kg (308 lbs/22 st), he is the heaviest man to play Test cricket, though no accurate record exists of the weight of W.G.Grace in 1899, the year of his retirement.

 In October 2019, he was named in the Leeward Islands' squad for the 2019–20 Regional Super50 tournament.
 The following month, in the one-off Test match against Afghanistan, Cornwall took his first five-wicket haul in Test cricket.

 In June 2020, Cornwall was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.

 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
+He was the highest wicket-taker with 35 wickets in the 2022–23 West Indies Championship.